 The line gets crossed between non-fictional and fictional story telling to often these days with the intent being to fool the viewer into thinking the image was a ‘decisive moment’ captured by a master photographer.
 It is to easy to manipulate an image to strengthen the contents for either aesthetics, political agendas or status.
-Competition and pressure for a photographer to get noticed or publications vying for bigger market shares to appease share holders.
-I think it is easy to say that fame, money and political motivations trump ethics these days.
+Competition and pressure for a photographer to get noticed, ‘Liked’, ‘Followed’ or worshipped has blurred the lines of how photography, as we knew, is accepted today.
+I think it is easy to say that fame, money and political motivations trump ethics and integrity these days.

 A friend of mine recently compared this situation to the scandal involving Lance Armstrong and using drugs to gain an unfair advantage over his peers.
 That is exactly what is going on here but in a different field of professionalism.
 The fact that he denied the allegations to the end as the evidence became clear made his fall from grace that much farther.
 You can’t stand with your peers in a chosen field when you are consciously and willingly engaging in practices that give you an unfair advantage and claim you are innocent.

-The public has the perception now that Mr. McCurry has been lip syncing portions of his career as a Photojournalist and claiming it is a live show.
+The public has now got to identify which photographers have been lip syncing portions of their portfolios as a true photographers and claiming it is a live show.
 As difficult as it is for some people to swallow their pride and put away the egos it is the only way at this point.
-Stop blaming others and claiming that your peers and the public mistook you for a Photojournalist when you were not trying to associate yourself as one.
-You clearly have aligned yourself with publications which adhere to strict, not always perfect, codes of ethics regarding the truth behind content they publish.
+Stop blaming others and claiming that your peers and the public mistook you for a Photojournalist or Purist, when you were not trying to associate yourself as one.
+You clearly aligned yourself with peers and publications which adhere to strict, not always perfect, codes of ethics regarding the truth behind content they publish.
 It is unprofessional and deceiving to claim to be a Nachtwey when you are secretly more like a Leibovitz (both of whom I admire greatly for what they do).
 It is a disservice to some very talented creative photographers who use their imaginations and skills to capture some of the most amazing images for clients and publications and to those Photojournalists who use every instinct they possess to be in the right place at the right time to capture a single moment.
 It is not some secret trick that has been discovered that his peers are just unaware of.
 They have chosen not to cross that line when no one is looking and maintain the level of integrity associated with the field of photography they work in.